mevdschee/path-alchemy/README.md

-# pathql-alchemy
+# pathalchemy

-A Python 3 (and 2) path engine library for SqlAlchemy.
+A Python 3 (and 2) PathQL engine library for SqlAlchemy.
 Allows to query the database using PathQL (see: [PathQL.org](https://pathql.org/)).

 ### Requirements